 Reassure children about the safety measures in place to keep them safe and remind them that they can also help prevent germs spreading by washing their hands with soap and coughing or sneezing into their elbow and giving everyone extra space.

 It doesn’t have to start as a conversation about worries, but these might arise as you talk.
-The Mental Health Foundation’s ‘Time for Us’ pack to help manage those worries.
+The Mental Health Foundation’s information can help manage those worries.

 It’s often good to have these discussions while you are doing something else, like playing with Lego, drawing, cooking or travelling in the car rather than sitting face-to-face as that can feel quite intense.